obernardocosta/digit_recognition_bernoulli_naive_bayes/README.md

 # Digit Recognition - Bernoulli Naive Bayes
 An implementation of Bernoulli Naive Bayes [kaggle](https://www.kaggle.com/c/digit-recognizer/submit) digit recognizer.

+The algorithm used can be found in [nlp.stanford.edu](https://nlp.stanford.edu/IR-book/html/htmledition/the-bernoulli-model-1.html)

 - Input: train.csv and test.csv
 - Output: result.csv (that should be submited in kaggle)